acorn-io/acorn-oss-workshop/acornfile.md

 <details>
   <summary markdown="span">If you are curious...</summary>

-If you are curious about what happened under the hood, we could see that a new Kubernetes namespace has been created in the cluster, this one is dedicated to our newly created acorn application:
+... about what happened under the hood, we could see that a new Kubernetes namespace has been created in the cluster, this one is dedicated to our newly created acorn application:

 ```
 $ kubectl get ns